Lemon Poppy Seed Cake

 Lemon poppy seed cake batter in a stand mixer.

-Spoon the thick batter into the prepared pan and smooth the top with a rubber spatula.
+Spoon the batter into the prepared pans and smooth the tops.

 Water and sugar in a sauce pan.